RamyaSri0109/Smart_Task_Planner/README.md

-Smart Task Planner is a simple web application that allows users to organize, manage, and track tasks efficiently.
-Users can add tasks, view them clearly, and interact with the planner through a user-friendly interface.
+Smart Task Planner is a simple web application that allows users to organize and manage tasks.